Macky Sall: 'If there’s no security in Africa, the world won’t be secure' | DW | 17.02.2022

 Senegal's President Macky Sall was voted in as the new chairperson of the African Union on February 5, 2022.
 He assumes the AU chair at a time when democracy in parts of the continent appears under threat.
 In February, Guinea-Bissau became the latest African nation to reportedly see a coup attempt.
 This followed closely on the heels of a successful coup in Burkina Faso in January.
 The year before, military juntas seized power in Guinea and Mali while in Chad, the army appointed the son of long-term ruler Idriss Deby as president in what has been called a 'dynastic coup.'

-At the same time, the civil war in Ethiopia's Tigray region has been dragging on for more than a year while armed conflict and terrorist attacks are escalating in the Sahel, the vast semi-arid region that stretches from Senegal in the West to east to Sudan.
+At the same time, the civil war in Ethiopia's Tigray region has been dragging on for more than a year while armed conflict and terrorist attacks are escalating in the Sahel, the vast semi-arid region that stretches from Senegal in the west to Sudan in the east.

 Sall talked to DW ahead of the 2022 AU-EU Summit which started on Thursday in Brussels.